-- 13.1 Holders of a Professional Diploma will have developed knowledge, understanding and skills in a field of study that is related to professional and work-based practice.
+13.1 Holders of a Professional Diploma will have developed knowledge, understanding and skills in a field of study that is related to professional and work-based practice.
 The definitive course information in CourseLoop will determine the precise level of academic and professional achievement.
 As a minimum, candidates will have gained a systematic and a critical understanding of the subject.
 Through this, holders will have well developed analytical techniques and problem-solving skills, as well as specific professional and work-based skills.
-In professional situations, holders will be able to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively. - 13.2 The Professional Diploma is an important award in the context of CPD.
-Courses leading to the award will involve the development of practice-orientated knowledge and skills, typically including work-based learning within professional and employment contexts.
-Such courses may prepare candidates for entry into the professional and employment field or may serve CPD purposes. - 13.3 Given the above, the award is not allocated to a specific level.
-It may comprise outcomes entirely at Level 5 or Level 6, or a mixture of the two levels there may also be a contribution of up to 20 credits from level 7.
+In professional situations, holders will be able to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively.

+- The Professional Diploma is an important award in the context of CPD.
+Courses leading to the award will involve the development of practiceorientated knowledge and skills, typically including work-based learning within professional and employment contexts.
+Such courses may prepare candidates for entry into the professional and employment field or may serve CPD purposes. - Given the above, the award is not allocated to a specific level.
+It may comprise outcomes entirely at level 5 or level 6, or a mixture of the two levels there may also be a contribution of up to 20 credits from level 7.
 The level(s) will need to be justified during the approval process, demonstrating that the level(s) selected fit with professional and employer needs.
-(See QHS 3B: Guidance on Professional Certificates and Professional Diplomas.)
+(See QHS 3B on professional diplomas and certificates).